-Function: The Council studies the operation of the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), and related programs such as the Commodity Supplemental Food Program (CSFP).
+Function: The Council studies the operation of the Special Supplemental Nutrition Program for Special Supplemental Nutrition Program for Women, Infants, and Children , and related programs such as the Commodity Supplemental Food Program.
 Previously, the Council was mandated to submit a report every 2 years to the President and the Congress recommending ways to improve program operations.
-The Federal Reports Elimination Act of 1998, P.L.
-105-362, enacted November 10, 1998, eliminated the function of the Council and the requirement that a Council report be submitted.
+The Federal Reports Elimination Act of 1998, PL 105-362, enacted Nov.
+10, 1998, eliminated the function of the Council and the requirement that a Council report be submitted.
 The Council, however, has continued to follow the precedent of submitting biennial recommendations to the President and Congress.

 Statutory Basis: Section 17(k) of the Child Nutrition Act of 1966, as amended (S 42 USC 1786), mandates the Council and authorizes the Secretary of Agriculture to appoint the members.

 Members: The Council is composed of 24 members.
 Membership includes: state WIC director; state CSFP director; state WIC fiscal Director; state health officer; local WIC project director in an urban area; local WIC project director in a rural area; local CSFP project director; state public health nutrition director; representative of an organization serving migrants; official from a state agency serving predominately Indians; 2 WIC and 1 CSFP parent participants; pediatrician; obstetrician; representative of a non-profit public interest organization; person involved at the retail sales level of food that has experience with and knowledge of the WIC Program; expert in drug abuse education and prevention; expert in alcohol abuse education and prevention; expert in breastfeeding promotion; 2 officials from the U.S. Department of Health and Human Services (DHHS); and 2 officials from the Department of Agriculture (USDA).